DURHAM (WTVD) --The Durham Rescue Mission held its annual Easter celebration Friday with food and Easter baskets for hundreds of children.

 CLICK HERE FOR MORE ABOUT THE MISSION

 To pull off a party of its size takes a lot of planning.
-Volunteers served up 750 pounds of barbeque, 2,000 hotdogs, 200 pounds of potato salad, and 2,000 deserts.
+Volunteers served up 800 pounds of barbecue, thousands of hotdogs, potato salad, and hundreds of deserts.

 Report a Typo